Quantum Secure Authentication with Color Centers in Diamond: ROBUSTNESS OF THE GATE

 Since the optimized parameters from Tab. \ref{tab:table_ext} are not exactly experimentally achievable a robustness analysis to uncertainties is provided.
 We analyze the behavior of the infidelity $I_d(\pi/2)$ in a local environment of the optimized parameters.
 The optimized point consists of $10$ components, each of which represent a physical quantity.
 We show five projections: \begin{itemize} \item Projection 1: $(\theta_{\rm dc},\phi_p)$ \item Projection 2: $(\theta_1,\theta_2)$ \item Projection 3: $(\phi_1,\phi_2)$ \item Projection 4: $(\tau,\Delta_5)$ \item Projection 5: $(E_1,E_2)$ \end{itemize} It is important to emphasize that these projections should not be compared against each other because the physical quantities represented by the components shown in Tab. \ref{tab:table_ext} in each projection are fundamentally different.
 The visualizations attempt to show how small perturbations in specific components influence the objective function.
 In that way we gain a better understanding about the quantitative behavior of the infidelity in a local environment of the optimized parameters.
 We also want to identify a region where the infidelity stays below a certain value to provide conclusions about robustness of the $\pi/2$ gate.
 We define the region of parameters where the infidelity stays below $5\cdot 10^{-3}$ as the robustness region.
 In Fig. \ref{fig:rob} that region lies within the contour line.
 We observe elliptical shapes for the robustness regions for all the projections.
 For all parameters except the phase $\phi_p$ and magnetic field orientation $\theta_{\rm dc}$ we observe that the robustness region is almost as large as the considered area.
 In Fig. \ref{fig:rob}a, however, you can see that there is a sensitive dependence on the parameters $\phi_p$ and $\theta_{\rm dc}$ indicating that the error of these parameters must be below approximately $3$ deg for achieving an infidelity below $5\cdot 10^{-3}$.
-The overall conclusion is that the $\pi/2$ gate is robust to uncertainties in the pulse polarizations-, amplitudes-, length and detuning to the lowest lying energy eigenstate, however, the phase difference between the pulses and magnetic field orientation must be hit close to the optimized parameters to achieve a sufficiently low infidelity.
+We also visualize the infidelity as a function of disturbances $\delta\tau$ of the interpulse-delay $T=10\sigma+100$ ps with $\sigma=\tau_{\pi/8}/(2\sqrt{2\log(2)})$ for $B=3.0$ T from Tab. \ref{tab:table_ext}.
+We choose a maximal disturbance of $\delta\tau=1$ ns because we find such delays in \cite{Rickert2024}.
+We observe that the infidelity when delaying after pulse 1, 2, 3 stays below $2.45\cdot 10^{-3}$ for $\delta\tau<1$ ns.
+The overall conclusion is that the $\pi/2$ gate is robust to uncertainties in the pulse polarizations-, amplitudes-, length and detuning to the lowest lying energy eigenstate and disturbances in the interpulse-delay, however, the phase difference between the pulses and magnetic field orientation must be hit close to the optimized parameters to achieve a sufficiently low infidelity.